Are you looking for a new and effective way to attract and engage new audiences?

 It is also a good idea to export your keyword list from BuzzSumo and group your keywords using this technique.
 I always find cool ideas when playing with my keyword lists in a spreadsheet.

 For both strategic (higher-level) and tactical content brainstorming, I also use Text Optimizer, a tool that creates a mind-map of related and underlying concepts for your core query.
 For example, here are a few cool angles I picked up for [productivity]:

 This took me a minute to pick, and all of these concepts sound like something I’d create a podcast about!

-Social engagement is a great indicator of content success, so looking at well-shared content in your niche is a great way to come up with engaging content ideas for yourself.
+Social engagement and search volume are great indicators of content success, so looking at top shared and ranked content in your niche is a great way to come up with engaging podcast ideas.